lakruzz/lakruzz.com/_customer_details/sample/report-parts/score.md

 Your self assessment on *Testable code* scored an 8 in *Architecture and Design* category.
 Only a two in the *Throughput* but a full three in the other two value gauges, while still being perceived as difficult to implement.
-This is a bit harder to analyse without really looking into the automated tests and the code itself.
+This is a bit harder to analyze without really looking into the automated tests and the code itself.

 Looking at the three blockers that stand out.
 We could imagine, that we see a **red thread** leading back to the system complexity, architecture and dependencies.
 What do you think?